Physical Education

 Overview

-Students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical activities students explore the relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
+In this unit, students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
+Students investigate the role and function of the main structures in each system and how they respond to movement.
+Through participation in practical activities, students explore and analyse the relationships between the body systems and movement, and how these systems interact and respond at various intensities.

-This unit develops students’ understanding of physical activity, sport and society from a participatory perspective.
-Students are introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing as well as in other people’s lives in different population groups.
-Through a series of practical activities, students experience and explore different types of physical activity promoted in their own and different population groups.
-They gain an appreciation of the level of physical activity required for health benefits.
+This unit develops students’ understanding of physical activity, sport and exercise from a participatory perspective.
+Students are introduced to types of physical activity and the role that physical activity participation and sedentary behaviour plays in their own health and wellbeing, as well as in other population groups and contexts.

 Unit Prerequisites